It was the final school period of the day, and to think Nevil had come so close this time!

 “The needs of the few outweigh the needs of the many.”

-That’s not how the saying goes, you old kook! he thought in panic and rush.
+That’s not how the saying goes, you old kook! he thought in hasty panic.

 She waved him away, like commanding a dog to run after some old stick.
 “Now go!
 Go, I tell you!
 Save my skin, little one!”